ChenBin113/hello_world/README.md

 # hello_world
-Just another practice
+Just my first practice to use the GitHub.

-Today I want to do some practice, so I could get more information to learn programming.
+# JavaAlgorithm
+This repository is stored some Java code to implement the Algorithm.